Knife throwing: Basic principles

-Knife throwing, whether in a martial or sport application, involves the same basic principles of mechanics.
+Knife throwing in every application involves the same basic principles of mechanics.
 The objective in each case is for the point to stick into the target with a sufficient amount of force.
 For this to be successful, accuracy, distance, number of rotations and placement of the body all must be taken into account.

-If the thrower uses a spin technique, the knife will rotate during flight.
+The thrower may throw with spin; that is, throw so that the knife rotates parallel to the direction of the throw during flight.
 This means that the thrower, assuming they are throwing the same way every time, must either choose a specific distance for each type of throw or, more practically, make slight adjustments to the placement of the knife in the hand or to the throwing movement.
-Another adjustment that can be made is the way the knife is held.
-If it is held at the blade when it is thrown, this makes it spin half, whereas if it is held by the handle, this makes a full spin.
-So if the thrower estimates he needs one and a half spins for the point to hit the target, he would hold the knife from the blade when it is thrown.
-If he feels he needs two full spins for it to hit the target point-first, then it would be held by the handle.
+The way the knife is gripped can also be adjusted: If it is gripped by the blade when it is thrown, it will complete an odd number of half-turns, whereas if it is gripped by the handle, it will complete some number of full turns.
+So, if the thrower estimates they need one and a half turns for the point to hit the target, they would grip the knife by the blade before throwing.
+If they feel they need two full turns for it to hit the target point-first, they would grip it by the handle.

-With the much more intricate no-spin throwing techniques, the throwing motion is made as linear as possible, the knife's rotation being slowed even more by an index finger on the spine during release.
+With the no-spin throwing techniques, the throwing motion is made as linear as possible, the knife's rotation being slowed even more by an index finger on the spine during release.
 Thrown no-spin, knives will make no revolution or only a quarter spin before reaching the target (point first), but no-spin throws are not as accurate or stable in flight as spin techniques.

 The knife does not need to be sharp to stick; as long as it has a point, it will stick into the target.